Social assistance standards

 Young people with children under the age of 18

-Young people with children under the age of 18, for whom child benefit can be claimed.
+Young people with children under the age of 18 who are eligible for child benefits.

 • Single parent aged 18, 19, or 20: €345.99

-• Married couples where one or more have reached retirement age: €2,144.16
+• Married couples in which one or more partners have reached retirement age: €2,144.16

 • Single person or single parent: €443.76